On this page

 2. Activate the flag or experiment: Deploy the configuration to your users.

-3. Evaluate in your application: Use an Experiment SDK (web, mobile, and backend) to fetch the variant for each user.
+3. Evaluate in your application: Use an Experiment SDK (web, mobile, or backend) to fetch the variant for each user.

 4. Use the payload: Read variant.payload and apply the configuration to your UI or business logic.